frankreporting/obsidian-things-like/README.md

 ## Limitations

-This approach still has some notable limitations:
+This approach still has at least one notable limitation compared to Things:

 - **No notifications or reminders:** In the rare instances I need recurring, time-sensitive alerts, I still use Things, though I am considering finally embracing Apple's built-in reminders, since this is a small piece of my overall workflow.
-- **Not updated for CodeMirror 6 and Live Preview:** This demo still relies on CM5 and the CodeMirror Options plugin to get the WYSIWYG-like experience in the editor.
-I plan to update to make it play nicely with LP.

 ## Plugins Required: